 He has published five casebooks, including International Environmental Law and Policy (with D. Zaelke and D. Hunter, 5th ed.
 2015), the leading casebook in the field with adoptions at over 200 schools.
 His articles have appeared in the UCLA, California, NYU, Penn, Duke and Stanford Law Reviews, as well as other legal, scientific and popular journals.
 A national survey of environmental law professors has voted his work among the top articles of the year on seven separate occasions.
-Salzman is active in the fields of practice and policy, serving as a Member of the Trade and Environment Policy Advisory Committee and the National Drinking Water Advisory Committees, government-appointed bodies providing high-level counsel to the EPA Administrator, as well as advising several environmental non-profits.
+Salzman has been active in the fields of practice and policy, serving as a Member of the Trade and Environment Policy Advisory Committee and the National Drinking Water Advisory Committees, government-appointed bodies providing high-level counsel to the EPA Administrator, as well as advising several environmental non-profits.

 His most recent book, Drinking Water: A History, was praised as a “Recommended Read” by Scientific American and reviewed in the New York Times and Washington Post.
 It is now in paperback in its second edition.